eter-null/bangladesh-brickfield-segmentation/README.md

-Reposotiry for my Senior Project at independent university bangladesh
+repo for my Senior Project at independent university bangladesh